Moonshine-IDE/MoonshineWebsite/docs/moonshine/build_moonshine_in_moonshine.md

 ![Uncomment line 7](./img/line-7.png)

-This is neccessary for copying the artifact to Moonshine IDE.
+This is necessary for copying the artifact to Moonshine IDE.

 Make sure MockupVisualEditor is selected in the Project View.